 Pulling off a satisfying contact dunk in NBA 2K23 isn’t done by performing a special button combination or anything of the like.
 Instead, contact dunks are triggered by simply performing a normal dunk attempt and having certain factors be in play and met as you do so.

-This is because contact dunks aren’t necessarily their own separate entity to that of a normal dunk, but instead more of a cosmetic animation modifier onto the dunk itself.
+This is because contact dunks aren’t necessarily their own separate entity compared to a normal dunk, but instead more of a cosmetic animation modifier onto the dunk itself.

 The specific contact dunk animation that you get when going up to slam the ball in the basket is determined by a few factors, such as player height and various attribute ratings the player has.
 The requirements for each version of the contact dunk are as follows: